fox

 )

-Client IP Derivation
+Resolving Client IP

-The WithClientIPStrategy option allows you to set up strategies to resolve the client IP address based on your use case and network topology.
+The WithClientIPResolver option allows you to set up strategies to resolve the client IP address based on your use case and network topology.
 Accurately determining the client IP is hard, particularly in environments with proxies or load balancers.
 For example, the leftmost IP in the X-Forwarded-For header is commonly used and is often regarded as the "closest to the client" and "most real," but it can be easily spoofed.
 Therefore, you should absolutely avoid using it for any security-related purposes, such as request throttling.

-f := fox.New(
+f, err := fox.New(

 fox.DefaultOptions(),